-Students apply concepts from Art History, including creating trilithons and step pyramids and designing various buildings.
+Students apply concepts from Art History to incorporate what they have learned about trilithons and step pyramids to design various buildings and structures.